RaspberryPiFoundation/python-curriculum/en-GB/lessons/Pokedex/Pokedex - Notes.md

 ...

 #Introduction:
-This project teaches students how to make a graphical user interface (GUI), by making a Pokedex for displaying information on Pokemon.
+This project teaches children how to make a graphical user interface (GUI), by making a Pokedex for displaying information on Pokemon.
 This project accesses the <a href="http://pokeapi.co/">pokeAPI</a>, developed by <a href="http://phalt.co/?ref=pokeapi">Paul Hallett</a>.

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.

-Students can also make use of the materials which accompany these challenges.
+Children can also make use of the materials which accompany these challenges.
 Files included in this project's Resources folder (found under the 'Download Project Materials' link):

 + GUI.py (short example program)
 + pokeapi.py (module used for retrieving data)